ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 BYOL is no longer allowed by VMware.
 You cannot bring your own licenses for any new hosts.
 This restriction applies to all VMware products that are available through {{site.data.keyword.cloud_notm}}.

 For existing BYOL servers, you can complete upgrades and migrations to refresh the software and hardware.

+## How is BYOL affected by the new packaging and pricing on 1 May 2024?
+{: #faq_byol-new-pack}
+{: faq}
+{: support}

+If you are using BYOL (Bring Your Own License) for all VMware software licenses in your instance, this change does not impact you.
+However, if you are using VMware licenses that are provided by IBM or a mix of IBM-provided licenses and BYOL, you are updated to VMware Cloud Foundation on 1 May 2024 and billed at its pricing.

 ## Can you use the BYOL feature for some VMware components and purchase monthly licenses for others?
 {: #faq_byol-mthly-license}